Piyush Marmat

 "For my own part, I can do philosophy my own way." — Me the not Great

-Introduction and Metaphysics
+Metaphysics

 Beliefs and Epistemology

-Epistemology is hence the branch of philosophy that focuses over what and how an agent can know about any thing either by experience (a posteriori) or by reasoning alone (a priori).
+Epistemology is hence the branch of philosophy that focuses over what and how an agent can know about anything either by experience (a posteriori) or by reasoning alone (a priori).

 Reason and Logic